 Is hiring a memoir ghostwriter a good idea?

 You’ve lived a life which you feel merits a memoir.
 Perhaps you’ve risen from poverty to riches, perhaps you have done a “first” and you want people to know it was you, or perhaps you want to celebrate a lost world, a world that have since disappeared.
-Should you try writing yourself or try using a memoir ghostwriter?
+Should you write yourself or should you use a memoir ghostwriter?